 Add a spray bottle filled with plain water.
-You can use an empty bottle of surface spray, so that it makes them think that they have an actual cleaning product.
+You can use an empty bottle of surface spray so that it makes them think that they have an actual cleaning product.
 You don’t have to worry about where it gets sprayed since it is plain water.
-And squeezing the spay nozzle helps build coordination and develop the muscles in their little hands.
+And squeezing the spray nozzle helps build coordination and develop the muscles in their little hands.

 Throw in a toothbrush, for the deep cleaning.
 I used a toothbrush that had come in one of those complimentary airline toiletries kit, but any old toothbrush would work fine.

 And finally, add a colorful apron, because we all like to look good while we clean, right?
 For cute kid’s aprons, I am absolutely loving these!